Qarthak/Make-Public/README.md

 The forfeit dialog button is also implemented well.
 The lack of dashboard means that certain features are not there though.

-#### Task 3

-2 player is not implemented

 #### Dependancies:

-I've used Firebase and Firebase Auth and everythin else is standard.
+I've used Firebase and Firebase Auth and everything else is standard.
 Android studio will install these while synching the gradle files

 #### Time taken and difficulty